dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

   - Added support for <xref:System.Windows.Forms.FileDialog.ClientGuid>.

-    This property enables a calling application to associate a GUID with a dialog's persisted state.
+    `ClientGuid` enables a calling application to associate a GUID with a dialog's persisted state.
 A dialog's state can include factors such as the last visited folder and the position and size of the dialog.
 Typically, this state is persisted based on the name of the executable file.
-By specifying a GUID, an application can have different persisted states for different versions of the dialog within the same application (for example, an import dialog and an open dialog).
+With `ClientGuid`, an application can persist  different states of the dialog within the same application.

 - <xref:System.Windows.Forms.TextRenderer?displayProperty=fullName>